-National Welsh Rarebit Day is observed annually on September 3rd.
+On September 3rd, National Welsh Rarebit Day whips up a tasty and satisfying snack.
 What is a rarebit?
 The cheesy toast was originally called Rabbit in a tongue-in-cheek way in the Welsh language because there is no rabbit in the meal.
 Similar to mock turtle soup having no turtle in it, Welsh rarebit does not contain rabbit.
-This dish is made with toast that has hot cheese poured over it.
+Instead, this dish is made with toast that has hot cheese poured over it.
 Over time, the dish became known as Welsh Rarebit – a nod to the inside joke.

-In the eighteenth century, Welsh Rarebit was served as a succulent supper and was also known as a tavern dish.
-It was mostly made with cheddar cheeses and a wheat-type bread, opposed to the typical European fondue and Swiss cheeses.
-As with any dish, there are different versions and variations of Welsh Rarebit.
-Some of the ingredients found in some recipes are cayenne pepper, mustard, Worcestershire, and paprika.
+In the eighteenth century, Welsh Rarebit was served as a delicious supper.
+Taverns served it with ale.
+While fondue might come to mind, Welsh Rarebit more commonly uses wheat bread and cheddar cheese.
+A typical European fondue would start with Swiss cheeses.
+As with any dish, there are variations of Welsh Rarebit.
+Some of the recipes call for cayenne pepper, mustard, Worcestershire, or paprika.

 Our research was unable to find the creator of National Welsh Rarebit Day.

 Welsh Rarebit FAQ

 Q. Does Welsh rarebit give you bad dreams?

 A. Some folklore does suggest this cheesy dish disturbs our sleep with bad dreams.
 However, it may be related to the time of day this particular meal is traditionally eaten – after a night of drinking.
 While the alcohol-absorbing bread and fatty cheese might be good for the on-coming hangover, it’s not so good for the digestion, which might lead to a night of restless sleep and dreams.

 Q. What does “fourth meal” mean?